Campaigning for change

 Diabetes Scotland campaigns to make sure diabetes is kept high on the political agenda.
 We lobby for improvements and raise awareness of diabetes and issues which affect people living with the condition through activity in the Scottish Parliament.

 It’s estimated that the NHS in Scotland spends £1 billion on diabetes care, 10% of its budget.
-80% of this is preventable.
+80% of this is on avoidable complications.

 We believe that everyone should be able to have what they need to live healthy lives – and it’s time to make that happen.